cosmodesi/pycorr/README.md

 ## Credits

-Lehman Garrison and Manodeep Sinha for advice when implementing linear binning, and PIP and angular weights into Corrfunc.
+- Lehman Garrison and Manodeep Sinha for advice when implementing linear binning, and PIP and angular weights into Corrfunc.
+- Davide Bianchi for cross-checks of two-point counts with PIP weights.
+- Svyatoslav Trusov for script to compute jackknife covariance estimates based on https://arxiv.org/pdf/2109.07071.pdf: https://github.com/theonefromnowhere/JK_pycorr/blob/main/CF_JK_ST_conf.py.